Saturday, April 27, 2024

 Our dinner included a big Potato Dumpling that was filled with Smoked Suckling Pig and served over a bed of Cabbage with Csabai Sauce.
 The texture, aroma, and taste were excellent!

 Jan adored our heartwarming sentiments.
-He swooned when we stated that we envision ourselves living in Prague—long-term.
-We like its costs, possibility for a stable future, and its everlasting beauty.
+He swooned when we stated that we envision ourselves living in Prague—long-term for a stable future.
 It has a large expat community that would help us get acclimated… although we’d ingratiate ourselves with Praguers, instead of only staying with other Americans or Brits.
 Czechia maintains great Universal Healthcare, a strong economy, fabulous infrastructure, and a true Life/Work Balance.
 Enchanted with our intentions, Jan went above-and-beyond by offering to stay in touch with us, as we explored our options.
 That is true hometown hospitality.

 For dessert, Lewis was enamored to have another Vetrnik choux pastry.
 Me, too!
 We loved the caramel sauce, vanilla cream, and toasted hazelnuts.
 Providing transparency of the ingredients, Vojtěch explained that the flour was milled in Bohutin, and the eggs arrived in the morning from Stepanov Farm.
 You can't get fresher stuff than that!